If your finances are stressing you out, you’re not alone.

 The costs of bad stress

-In a 2016 workplace survey by the American Psychological Association, 33% said they typically feel tense or stressed out during the work day.
-Reasons include everything from heavy workloads to low salaries.
+In a 2018 workplace survey by the American Psychological Association, 35 percent of working Americans reported experiencing chronic work stress.3 Reasons include everything from heavy workloads to low salaries.

 That can eventually affect productivity and lead to higher costs for both employers and employees.